I am not a unit study homeschool mom. I simply have to start out by saying that.

 What did we think?
 This is a unit study I can get into, and my kids are loving it too.
 Lots of read aloud time, which might be too much for some families.
 The activities were fun, and the merit badge requirements -- while not quite effortless -- were pretty easy to incorporate into the study.

 My children are already arguing over which study to do next.
 Knights and Nobles (working on the Art merit badge) seems to be winning, but they also are quite interested in Native America (working on the Indian Lore merit badge).
 There is at least one vote for Weather on the Move (the weather merit badge).
 And personally, I want to do Christmas Comes to America (the music merit badge).
 At $19.95, I do believe this study was worth the money.

 Remember, we are NOT a unit-study family.
 But this study has been phenomenal.

 My dream is that Homeschool Legacy would come out with a study for more of the Eagle-required badges -- Citizenship in the World, Environmental Science, Communications, and Personal Management (though that one, really, I could probably create myself).

-To see what my fellow crewmates had to say about various Homeschool Legacy studies, click the banner here:
+You can visit the Crew Blog to see what my fellow crewmates had to say about various Homeschool Legacy studies.